LaureBerti/AI4SDGs/SDG12/readme.md

 # 🌍 SDG#12.
 Waste Classification with Zero-Shot Learning using CLIP

-A evolving list of resources for exploring how Zero-Shot Learning (ZSL) and CLIP (Contrastive Language–Image Pretraining) models are applied in the field of **waste classification**.
+An evolving list of resources for exploring how Zero-Shot Learning (ZSL) and CLIP (Contrastive Language–Image Pretraining) models are applied in the field of **waste classification**.
 This list includes academic research, datasets, code, tutorials, tools, and communities, with a strong focus on environmental AI applications and sustainability goals.

 Feel free to update and contribute !